w3ctag/promises-guide/README.md

 ### Asynchronous Algorithms

-_NOTE: This section has some issues; see [#7](https://github.com/w3ctag/promises-guide/issues/7)._

-#### Maintain a Normal Control Flow

-An antipattern that has been prevalent in async web specifications has been returning a value, then "continue running these steps asynchronously."
-This is hard to deal with for readers, because JavaScript doesn't let you do anything after returning from a function!
-Use promises to simplify your control flow into a normal linear sequence of steps:

-- First, create the promise
-- Then, describe how you'll perform the async operation—these are often "magic," e.g. asking for user input or appealing to the network stack.
-Say that if the operation succeeds, you'll resolve the promise, possibly with an appropriate value, and that if it fails, you'll reject it with an appropriate error.
-- Finally, return the created promise.
+#### Note Asynchronous Steps Explicitly

+It is important to note which steps in your algorithms will be run asynchronously, without blocking script execution.
+This instructs implementers as to which operations will need to use e.g. a background thread or asychronous I/O calls.
+And it helps authors to know the expected sequencing of _their_ operations with respect to those of your algorithm.

+As an example, the following steps will give a promise that is resolved after _ms_ milliseconds:

+1. Let _p_ be a new promise.
+1. Run the following steps asynchronously:
+   1. Wait _ms_ milliseconds.
+   1. Resolve _p_ with **undefined**.
+1. Return _p_.

+If we had omitted the "Run the following steps asynchronously" heading, then the algorithm would have instructed implementers to block the main thread for _ms_ milliseconds, which is very bad!
+Whereas as written, this algorithm correctly describes a non-blocking wait.

-#### Do Not Queue Needless Tasks
+#### No Need to Queue a Task

 Sometimes specs explicitly [queue a task](http://www.whatwg.org/specs/web-apps/current-work/#task-queue) to perform async work.
-This is never necessary with promises!
-Promises ensure all invariants you would otherwise gain by doing this.
-Instead, just appeal to environmental asynchrony (like user input or the network stack), and from there resolve the promise.
+With promises, this is not necessary; they automatically ensure all invariants you would otherwise gain by doing this.

 #### No Need to Create Callbacks

 Another guideline geared toward WebIDL-based specs.
 Unlike in the old world of callbacks, there's no need to create separate callback types for your success and error cases.
-Instead, just use the verbiage above.
-Create _promise_ as one of your first steps, using "let _promise_ be a new promise," then later, when it's time to resolve or reject it, say e.g. "resolve _promise_ with _value_" or "reject _promise_ with a new DOMException whose name is `"AbortError"`."
+Instead, just resolve or reject your promise.

 ### Accepting Promises